mbiesiad/awesome-astronomy/README.md

 * [Crash Course - Astronomy](https://www.youtube.com/playlist?list=PL8dPuuaLjXtPAJr1ysd5yGIyiSFuh0mIL) - An introductory crash course on astronomy.
 * [Don Machholz](https://donmachholz.com/) - Site by Don Machholz, the comet hunter.
 * [Astronomy & Astrophysics](https://www.aanda.org/) - A&A is an international journal which publishes papers on all aspects of astronomy and astrophysics.
+* [BOINC](https://boinc.berkeley.edu/) - The Berkeley Open Infrastructure for Network Computing is an open-source middleware system for volunteer computing and grid computing.

 ## Conferences